About the City of Alexandria

 Step 1: Registration

 Unlike residents of many other states, residents of Virginia must register both with the Virginia Department of Motor Vehicles (DMV) and their local jurisdiction.
 Registration with DMV must be completed within 30 days of moving into Virginia.
-Registration with the City must be completed within 30 days of moving into the City, includes registration for the annual personal property tax, and allows the resident to purchase the City decal and a residential parking permit (if necessary).
+Registration with the City must be completed within 30 days of moving into the City, includes registration for the annual personal property tax, and allows the resident to purchase a residential parking permit (if necessary).
 The City offers various options for vehicle registration.

 Note: Due to the need for some residents to register with the City immediately to obtain a residential parking permit and avoid receiving a citation, City residents are permitted to register with the City prior to completing registration with DMV.